Ludo-LM/fibaro-hc3-quickapp-wallbox/README.md

 ## Internationalization

-This Quick App contains translations for `en` and `fr` languages, you can easily add translations for other languages by modifying the `main` file of the Quick App.
+This Quick App contains translations for `en` and `fr` languages, you can easily add translations for other languages by modifying the `i18n` file of the Quick App.

 Please share your translations and create a PR on Github !

+## Release Notes
+- v1.1 - 15/06/2024\
+Report energy usage in energy panel.
+- v1.0 - 31/05/2024\
+Initial version.

 ## Source code

 Original source code is on Github https://github.com/Ludo-LM/fibaro-hc3-quickapp-wallbox

 ## Support
 To report an issue, please create it on Github https://github.com/Ludo-LM/fibaro-hc3-quickapp-wallbox/issues

+## Credits
+- Wallbox API specification - Stephan Kreyenborg https://github.com/SKB-CGN/wallbox
+- Jwt library - Inaiat Henrique https://gist.github.com/inaiat/02bf5d11732d8e4d7b7546399a3a49af
+- Peugeot Lock/Unlock icons - fredokl from https://www.domotique-fibaro.fr/ forum